 What should you wear when you visit New Orleans?
-This easy and fashionable packing list has you covered, with tips about footwear, weather, and more below:
+This easy and fashionable New Orleans packing list has you covered, with tips about footwear, weather, and more below:

 The New Orleans Packing List

-• 1 to 3 dresses (I like this mini dress, this cutout dress, and this maxi dress!)
+• A few (1-3) dresses (I like this mini dress, this cutout dress, and this maxi dress!)

-• 1 to 2 rompers (mine is sold out on Black Milk Clothing but here’s a similar one from Amazon)
+• 1 to 2 rompers (mine is sold out on Black Milk Clothing but here’s a similar one from Asos)

 • 1 to 4 light blouses

-• 1 to 2 pairs of ankle boots (I’m wearing this pair and this pair)
+• 1 to 2 pairs of ankle boots (I’m wearing this pair)

-• 1 to 2 pairs of sandals or heels
+• A couple (1-2) pairs of sandals or heels

 • One wide brim hat for the sun